 Best for – artist who likes to use Photoshop’s brush features

-- A Focussed app with highly accurate tools.
+- A Focussed app with accurate tools

 - 14+ different brushes to choose from

-- Scarce third-party app/plugin support
+- Scarce third-party app/plugin

 - Lack of image editing tools

-Availability– macOS, Windows, Linux, and iOS (Krita Gemini)
+Availability: macOS, Windows, Linux, and iOS

-- Tailor-made software for the artist.
+- Tailor-made for artists

 - Focus on quintessential

-- Interface lacks intuitiveness.
+- Interface lacks intuitiveness

-5. Sketches by A. Tayasui
+5. Tayasui Sketches

 Best for – people looking to draw small doodles and simple sketches

-Sketches is a simple offering that will help the artists draw on tablets and macOS.
+Tayasui Sketches is a simple Procreate alternative that will help the artists draw on tablets and macOS.
 The cornerstone of the tool is an array of artist tools including pencil, pens, erasers, and brushes.
 The layout of the tool also deserves a special mention.
 Other advanced features include the Fill Transfer function that will help you fill based on the created pattern.
 Furthermore, the Fill Transfer function will also help you create overlapping effects without the need for separate colors.

-Availability– macOS, iOS, and Android
+Availability: macOS, iOS, and Android

-- Nice interface, functional and clutter-free
+- Functional and clutter-free

 - Cannot change the size of the canvas